docker/docs/admin/index.md

 - Company: A company simplifies the management of Docker organizations and settings.
 Creating a company is optional and only available to Docker Business subscribers.
   - Company owner: A company can have multiple owners.
 Company owners have company-wide observability and can manage company-wide settings that apply to all associated organizations.
 In addition, company owners have the same access as organization owners for all associated organizations.
 - Organization: An organization is a collection of teams and repositories.
 Docker Team and Business subscribers must have at least one organization.
-  - Organization owner: An organization can have multiple owners that are members of the owners team.
+  - Organization owner: An organization can have multiple owners.
 Organization owners have observability into their organization and can manage its users and settings.
 - Team: A team is a group of Docker members that belong to an organization.
-An organization has one team upon creation, the owners team.
 Organization and company owners can group members into additional teams to configure repository permissions on a per-team basis.
   - Member: A member is a Docker user that's a member of at least one team in an organization.

 <div class="component-container">